This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Chile.

 The 2013 draft bill for domestic arbitration mainly stated for the strengthening of the parties autonomy, the reduction of the local courts intervention and the limitations for the challenge of the arbitral award.
 Regarding the latter, the draft bill establishes the motion to dismiss (annulment), under very specific requirements, as the only way to challenge an arbitral award, unless the parties reach a prior agreement in order to constitute an arbitral appeal tribunal.
 Another innovation of the said draft is that it includes a regulation for the institutions that may serve as arbitration centers.

-Due to the change of the Administration that took place in Chile in 2014, the domestic arbitration draft bill has not yet been approved by the Congress.
-Therefore, currently domestic arbitration continues to be regulated only by the CJO and the CCP, while international arbitration is regulated by ICAL.
+Notwithstanding the above, Chile still does not count with a domestic arbitration law.
+Therefore, currently domestic arbitration continues to be regulated only by the CJO and the CCP, while international arbitration is regulated by the ICAL.

 Under this scenario, more protection is brought to the parties under the international arbitration rules, than under domestic arbitration regulation, since in the former, the motion to dismiss the award (annulment) may not be waived by them in advance in their arbitration agreement.
 On the contrary, under national arbitration regulation, parties may waive their right to all recourses against an arbitral award.